bozy15/ms2-whacka-mole/README.md

     5. Scroll down to the second last item which will be **Pages** and select it.
     6. Under **Source** click the dropdown menu and select **Master**
     7. Once selected the link will appear in a matter of seconds to the live site.

+### How to run this project locally

+To clone this project:

+1. Click this link to the [Whacka-mole](https://github.com/bozy15/ms2-whacka-mole) repo.
+2. Under the menu items, there is a green button labelled **Code**.
+3. Click the **Code** button and under the **Clone** option select the **HTTPS** tab.
+4. Copy the clone URL for the repo.
+5. In Your IDE open Git
+6. Change the current directory to the location you want to clone this repo.
+7. Type **git clone** followed by the copied URL.
+8. Press Enter and your clone will be created.

 ## Credits